 What Is a Qualified Charitable Distribution?

 Married couples filing jointly have a higher limit.
-The IRS allows each partner to make QCDs from separate IRAs for a combined total of $216,000.
-The transfer must be completed by December 31, 2025, and funds must move directly from the IRA custodian to the charity.
-QCDs cannot be made to donor-advised funds or private foundations, nor any supporting organizations.
+The IRS allows each partner to make QCDs from separate IRAs for a combined total of $222,000.
+They must complete the transfer by Dec.
+31, 2026, and funds must move directly from the IRA custodian to the charity.
+You cannot give QCDs to donor-advised funds or private foundations, nor any supporting organizations.

 How QCDs Affect Your Taxes and Estate Plan

 QCDs offer more than just a way to give to charity.
-They can also serve as an important tax management tool for retirees who are required to take required minimum distributions from their IRAs.
+They can also serve as an important tax management tool for retirees who must take RMDs from their IRAs.

-Because a QCD transfers money directly from a pre-tax retirement account to a qualified charity, the amount donated is excluded from taxable income for that year.
-This can lower overall income, reduce the effective tax rate and keep the donor from moving into a higher tax bracket.
+Because a QCD transfers money directly from an IRA to a qualified charity the IRS excludes the amount from your taxable income for that year.
+This can lower overall income and reduce the effective tax rate.
+A calculated gift can keep the donor from moving into a higher tax bracket.
 For individuals with significant retirement assets, charitable giving can be a tax-efficient way to manage IRS income requirements.

 Another advantage of QCDs is that they reduce adjusted gross income (AGI) rather than simply providing a deduction.
-This distinction matters because many tax thresholds, such as those determining how much of your Social Security income is taxable or the cost of Medicare premiums, are based on adjusted gross income.
+This distinction matters because it affects many tax thresholds.
+For example, the taxes on your Social Security income and your Medicare premiums are based on adjusted gross income.

 By keeping income lower through a QCD, retirees may reduce or avoid additional taxes and surcharges tied to these programs.
-Unlike traditional charitable deductions, which must be itemized on your tax return, QCDs offer a benefit even to taxpayers claiming the standard deduction.
+Unlike traditional charitable deductions, which you must itemize, QCDs offer a benefit even to taxpayers who claim the standard deduction.

 QCDs also help retirees meet their required minimum distributions without adding to their taxable income.
 After age 73, the IRS requires annual withdrawals from pre-tax retirement accounts.
 For many retirees who do not need the money for living expenses, these withdrawals can unnecessarily increase taxes.

-Making a QCD allows the retiree to satisfy that annual requirement in full or in part while avoiding tax on the distribution.
-For example, if a retiree has a $15,000 RMD and makes a $15,000 QCD, the entire required distribution is fulfilled without increasing taxable income.
+Making a QCD allows the retiree to satisfy that annual requirement while avoiding tax on the distribution.
+For example, if a retiree has a $15,000 RMD and makes a $15,000 QCD, they fulfill the entire required distribution without increasing their taxable income.

 From an estate planning perspective, QCDs can help reduce the size of a taxable estate.
-Every dollar donated directly from an IRA removes that amount from the account before it can grow further, reducing both future RMDs and potential estate value.
+Every dollar donated directly from an IRA removes that amount from the account before it can grow further.
+This reduces both future RMDs and potential estate value.

-This can help lower the eventual tax burden on heirs, who would otherwise be subject to ordinary income taxes on inherited IRA withdrawals.
+It can also help lower the eventual tax burden on heirs.
+They may have otherwise been subject to ordinary income taxes on inherited IRA withdrawals.
 For larger estates, strategic annual QCDs can complement other lifetime giving strategies, such as annual exclusion gifts or charitable trusts, while still maintaining the donor’s philanthropic objectives.

-Married couples can take advantage of QCDs by each making their own tax-free transfers from separate IRAs, effectively doubling annual charitable limits.
+Married couples can take advantage of QCDs by each making their own tax-free transfers from separate IRAs.
+This effectively doubles annual charitable limits.
 Through QCDs, donors can see the impact of their gifts during their lifetime, rather than waiting to pass assets through a will or trust.

 By integrating qualified charitable distributions into both tax planning and estate planning, retirees can support meaningful causes while reducing their income taxes and creating a more efficient transfer of wealth to future generations.